gshipley/enterprise_training/AdminTraining.md

 	To ssh://4d1b096e414243e9833dad55d774de73@todo-ose.example.com/~/git/todo.git/
 	   eb5f9dc..8cee826  master -> master

-While the build happening, if you open up a new terminal window and run the following command:
+While the build is happening, open up a new terminal window and run the following command:

 	$ rhc domain show

-You will see a new gear created by the Jenkins application.
+You will see a new gear that was created by the Jenkins application.
 This new gear is a temporary gear that OpenShift Enterprise creates in order to build your application code.

 	  todobldr @ http://todobldr-ose.example.com/
 	  ===========================================